Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Experiments

-The visualization of DCRL with comparison methods is shown in Fig.~\ref{fig:5} (visualized using UMAP).
-Among all methods, only DEC, IDEC, and DCRL can hold clear boundaries between different clusters, while the cluster boundaries of the other methods are indistinguishable.
-Although DEC and IDEC successfully separate different clusters, they group many data points from different classes into the same cluster.
-Most importantly, due to the use of the clustering-oriented loss, the embedding learned by algorithms (especially DSC) tend to form spheres and disrupt the original topological structure.
-Instead, our method overcomes these problems and achieves almost perfect separation between different clusters while preserving the local and global structure.
+\textbf{Clustering Visualization.} The visualization of GCML with comparison methods is shown in Fig.~\ref{fig:3} (visualized using UMAP).
+Among all methods, only DEC, IDEC, and GCML can hold clear boundaries between different clusters, while the cluster boundaries of the other methods are indistinguishable.
+Though DEC and IDEC successfully separate different clusters, they group many data points from different classes into the same cluster.
+Most importantly, due to the use of the clustering-oriented loss, the embedding learned by these algorithms (especially DSC) \emph{tend to form spheres and disrupt the original topological structure}.
+Instead, GCML overcomes the above problems and achieves almost perfect separation between different clusters while preserving the local and global structure.

-The embedding visualizations of the latent space during the training process are visualized in Fig.~\ref{fig:6} for depicting how both clustering and structure-preserving is achieved.
-We can see that the different clusters initialized by pretrained autoencoder are closely adjacent.
-In the early stage of training, with clustering loss $L_{cluster}$ and global ranking loss $L_{rank}$, different manifolds are separated from each other, each manifold loses its local structure, and all of them degenerate into spheres.
-As the training progresses, the weight $\alpha$ for $L_{cluster}$ gradually decreases, while the weight $\beta$ for $ L_{iso}$ increases and \textit{the optimization is gradually focused from global to local}, with each manifold gradually recovering its original geometric structure from the sphere.
-Finally, we obtain representations in which cluster boundaries are clearly distinguished, and local and global structures are perfectly preserved.
-This shows that clustering-oriented loss does deteriorate the local geometric structure of the latent space, and designed $L_{LIS}$ helps to recover it.
+The embeddings of the latent space during the training process are visualized in Fig.~\ref{fig:4} for explaining how both clustering and structure-preserving are achieved.
+We can see that the different clusters initialized by the pre-trained autoencoder are closely adjacent.
+In the early stage of training, with clustering loss $L_{cluster}$ and global ranking loss $L_{rank}$, different manifolds are separated from each other, but each manifold loses its local structure, and all of them degenerate into spheres.
+As the training progresses, the weight $\alpha$ for $L_{cluster}$ gradually decreases, while the weight $\beta$ for $ L_{\textit{LIS}}$ increases and \textit{the optimization is gradually focused from global to local}, with each manifold gradually recovering its original geometric structure from the sphere.
+These visualizations show that clustering-oriented loss does deteriorate the geometric structure of the latent space, and the designed structure-oriented losses help to recover it.